 Hemp seeds come from the male cannabis plant.
-They are small and hard on the outside, with a soft nutritious treasure inside.
+Hemp seeds are small and hard on the outside, with a soft nutritious treasure inside.
 It’s a tasty super treat called the hemp heart.
 Cannabis may just become legal but hemp has always been around.
 Why?
 For a plant, it can produce green gold, just not THC.
-Still, there is a treasure to be harvested and it liest within the heart of the seed.
+Still, there is a treasure to be harvested and it lies within the heart of the seed.
 Here is what you need to know about hemp hearts, the composition, nutrition, and benefits.

 Hemp Hearts Composition

 If you are eating hemp hearts, chances are that you are putting them on or mixing them with something.
 However, there is some hardcore folk out there that will just eat a spoonful of hemp hearts and while that’s totally ok, it just may not be the most enjoyable.

 Hemp hearts are tiny, have a very mild taste and slightly waxy texture.

 According to a study published in Neutraceuticals, each hemp seed contains approximately 20–25% protein, 20–30% carbohydrates, and 10–15% insoluble fiber.
 In addition to that, hemp seeds are an extremely rich source of unsaturated fatty acids, especially linoleic acid (LA) and alpha-linolenic acid (LNA).

 According to the USDA National Nutrient Database and as reported in Medical News Today, a 2 tablespoon serving of hemp seeds weighing 20 grams (g) contains: